-• This topic has 4 replies, 5 voices, and was last updated 1 week, 4 days ago by Aarushi Khanna.
+• This topic has 6 replies, 7 voices, and was last updated 2 months ago by Aarushi Khanna.

 We tend to frame women’s leadership as a process or pipeline issue- not enough women coming in results in not enough women making it to positions to leadership.
 I want to challenge that- I see women leading all around me, whether it’s teams, organizations, movements, budgets, negotiations, communities- creating transformative shifts.
 I also see a lot of women leaving these spaces, not because they couldn’t handle it, but because leadership, as it is currently constructed, is still shaped by systems that reward dominance, extraction, and burnout.